quickemu-project/quickemu/README.md

             click **Erase**.
         -   Enter a `Name:` for the disk
-        -   If you are installing macOS Mojave or later (Catalina, Big Sur, Monterey and Ventura), choose any of the APFS options as the filesystem.
+        -   If you are installing macOS Mojave or later (Catalina, Big Sur, Monterey, Ventura and Sonoma), choose any of the APFS options as the filesystem.
 MacOS Extended may not work.
     -   Click **Erase**.
     -   Click **Done**.